Olex2/Olex2Manual/Tasks/08_geometric_analysis_of_structures.md

 - The .lst file will contain information on each plane plus the angle between adjacent planes in the list.

 ## Growing Structures
 Olex2 offers a lot of flexibility over the manner in which structures are grown.
-The majority of these options are found under `@View|Symmetry Generation|Growing` under which there are three options: Grow, Mode Grow and Assemble.
+The majority of these options are found under `@View|Symmetry-Generation|Growing` under which there are three options: Grow, Mode Grow and Assemble.

 When completing structures where Z' is not an integer (most commonly Z'=1/2)in **Grow** mode:
 - Selecting **Grow All** will display all symmetry equivalent atoms/fragments to display the complete structure.
 (This is the same as `@View|Symmetry-Generation|Grow-All`).